 " …We are a congregation that experiences the Divine in relationship.
 By being together in intimate small groups, we experience healing, hope and transformation.
 We hear Spirit.
-This represents both who we are and who we want to continue to become."

 Our Worship Times